 Where possible, all costume and sets for Fringe produced events are reused from previous years, or made from recycled or sustainable materials.

-The introduction of e-ticketing in 2019 will reduce the number of tickets printed during the Fringe season.
+Our use of e-ticketing reduces the number of tickets printed during the Fringe season.

 Events and Venues